SenseCanvasSensemaking framework for decisionmakers in organsations and it's environment

-- Control aspects – If cause and effect are certain, there is control.
+- Control aspects – When cause and effect are certain, there is control.
 Measures can be taken for this.

-- Orderly aspects – If expert analysis can yield new information about complicated matters.
+- Orderly aspects – When expert analysis can yield new information about complicated matters.
 Then research is a suitable intervention

-- Organizational aspects – For organizational challenges, reorganization is the appropriate tool.
+- Organizational aspects – Reorganization is the appropriate means for organizational challenges.

 - Complex aspects – If the effects of interventions are uncertain, an attempt can be made to influence the situation with experiments.

-- Chaotic aspects – If no structure is known or visible.
-These can possibly be discovered through exploration.
+- Chaotic aspects – When no structure is known or visible.
+These can potentially be discovered through exploration.

 The SenseCanvas is related to other sensemaking models.
 There are dozens of them.
 For some it makes sense to have the SenseCanvas around the SenseCanvas available in – more or less – the same shape.